denniskontoulis123/D-Kontoulis-WEB601Assignments-FavGames/README.md

 ok im just going to start over because i am hopelessly in the weeds. back in a few 2024-02-03
 09:53AM EST

+rolled back at least 3 times, hoping its ok now 2024-02-03
+10:08AM EST

+im an idiot that spent 40 minutes trying to fix something that was only a simple change of the content-list html file. whatever its done now. no more errors are occuring, going to submit now.
+2024-02-03
+10:53AM EST